Habib Bourguiba: 1980s: Succession of crises and fall from power

 In that context, the 1980s started in Tunisia with a deep crisis.
 Clientelism began to grow more and more until it disabled economic and social development.
 The situation worsened with Bourguiba's age, his declining health and his incapacity to manage state issues.
 Thus, it favored the ascension of an entourage which battled to succeed him, starting a succession war.
 The country, in that period, knew a serious political and social crisis, which worsened with the declining economy and the paralysis of the state machinery, spreading uneasiness, despair and loss of confidence.
 However, during the SPD congress of April 1981, Bourguiba made a historical speech in favor of political pluralism:

 The degree of maturity reached by Tunisian people, young people's aspirations and the interest there is to involve all Tunisians in taking decisions, whatever their views are, whether they are inside or outside the party, invites us to say that we see no objection to the emerging of political or social national organizations.

-However, this turning failed because of the internal electoral confrontation in the capital city, during parliamentary elections, and, despite the Prime minister, Mohamed Mzali's efforts.
+However, this turning failed because of the internal electoral confrontation in the capital city, during parliamentary elections, and, despite the Prime minister, Mzali's efforts.
 Therefore, the war of succession worsened.
 In this context, Wassila Bourguiba, interviewed by Jeune Afrique, on 28 February 1982, stated that "With the current version of the constitution, continuity is artificial and the risk of popular rejection is not excluded.
 The Tunisian people respects Bourguiba but true continuity will only happen when Bourguiba's work is pursued by a democratically-elected president."
 Habib Achour, interviewed by the same magazine on 11 August, declared: "I am for the review of the Constitution so that all candidates who wish can run for office freely".
 Bourguiba carried out his promises with the legalization of two new political parties, on 19 November 1983: The Movement of Socialist Democrats and the Popular Unity Party, former allies of Ben Salah.

 A fall in the price of oil in late 1983 reduced the revenue of the Tunisian state, which was already struggling to meet rising expenses.
 President Bourguiba agreed to seek a loan from the International Monetary Fund (IMF).
 The IMF loan was conditional on government spending cuts and other reforms.
 The government announced an end to food subsidies on 29 December 1983, causing an immediate rise in the price of bread and flour.
 The Tunisian bread riots started that day in the semi-desert region of Nefzaoua in the south, and on 3 January 1984 a state of emergency was declared after the unrest had spread to Tunis and Sfax.

 By the time the protests ended on 5 January 1984, more than 150 rioters had been killed.
 President Bourguiba announced on 6 January 1984 that the increase in the price of bread and flour had been cancelled.